ufidon/cd/mod2/comdes.md

 ---
 The subtraction of two n-digit numbers, M - N , in base 2 can be done in three steps:
 - ❶ do M-N
-- ❷ If no end borrow occurs, then M ≥ N , and the result is nonnegative and correct
+- ❷ If no end borrow occurs, then M ≥ N ,
+  - the result is nonnegative and correct
-- ❸ If an end borrow occurs, then M < N, and the difference, $M - N + 2^n$, is subtracted from $2^n$, and a *minus sign* is appended to the result
+- ❸ If an end borrow occurs, then M < N,
+  - in the difference, $M - N + 2^n$, $2^n$ is used to discard or cancel the end borrow
+  - subtract the difference from $2^n$, and append a *minus sign* to the result
+  - we get the final result, which is negative and correct
 - Subtraction of a binary number from $2^n$ to obtain an n-digit result is called taking the 2s complement of the number